everlyy/csgo-telnet/README.md

 * Chat messages are delayed by 0.7s if the owner is the one executing the command.
 This makes sure CS:GO doesn't block the message because you're sending messages too fast.
 * The program can only read/write to console.
 If something doesn't show up in console this utility can't react to it.

-# TODO

-* Get name from Steam using API call, so you don't have to change your name in the code manually.

 # Screenshots

 These are all results from the example.